alexander-fichtl/What-makes-us-happy/README.md

 # What-makes-us-happy - THINK.
 MAKE.
 START. application

-This is my final class project for the UCLA "Data Science" course.
+Dear future peers,

+I'm Alex, a Robotics, Cognition, Intelligence M.Sc. student at TUM.
+With this repository, I share with you my final class project for a UCLA course I have joined during a term abroad.
 It is one of my smaller projects, but one that I am really proud of!
 I am aware that this is likely not your typical THINK.
 MAKE.
 START. application.
 However, I was free to choose the topic, and I think the project reflects a lot of my personality and interests.
-Moreover, the project was featured as "best of class" at UCLA and shows how to convincingly tell a entertaining story about data - which comes in handy when applied to projects in the business world!
+Moreover, the project was featured as "best of class" at UCLA and shows how to convincingly tell an entertaining story about data - which comes in handy when applied to projects in the business world!

+Of course, I have more to offer to you than Data Science: I have considerable practical experience with prototyping, marketing, and problem-solving.
+Most notably, together with a team with a strong technical background I developed and built an Air Hockey robot with its own AI that was able to compete with human players.
+Moreover, I founded and managed my own start-up as part of the inter-university competition "Start-up your Idea - 5€ Business" during my bachelor's program.
+I promise, you can count on me for being a competent, knowledgable, and creative problem expert, whatever our challenges may be!

 - **"Data Story Final_Alexander Fichtl.pdf"** is the upload of my class projects data story and the main document you should look at.